minima-global/minidocs/docs/runanode/linux_vps.md

 Example: To check the status of your Minima node when logged on to the server:

-`curl 127.0.0.1:9002/status | jq`
+`curl 127.0.0.1:9005/status | jq`

 You will see the current block and other information about your node.

 ---
 ___
-## How to set up your Incentive Program account to receive rewards
+## How to set up your Incentive Program account to receive Rewards

 1. Register at https://incentive.minima.global/ (if you have not done so already)